 Eucharist?
 Does that mean this is a Catholic Church?

-Actually, SWM was started as a new mission of the Evangelical Lutheran Church in America (ELCA), and Pastor Matthew is an ordained missionary in that denomination.
+Actually, SWM was started as a new mission of the Evangelical Lutheran Church in America (ELCA) and the Episcopal Diocese of Rochester, and Pastor Matthew is an ordained missionary in that denomination.
 But our spiritual makeup is much more colorful.
 We’ve got Baptists, Methodists, Presbyterians, Catholics, Buddhists, Doctor Who-vians, anarchists, the un-churched, the de-churched, the re-churched, the anti-church, and everything in between.
-We also do a lot of ecumenical work with the Episcopal Diocese of Rochester and with St. Joseph’s House of Hosptiality, a Catholic Worker community in the South Wedge.
+We also do a lot of ecumenical work with St. Joseph’s House of Hospitality, a Catholic Worker community in the South Wedge.

 So who’s welcome, and who’s not?

 God’s family already includes all people, from every race, gender, orientation, age, class, and even creed.
 We’re just doing out best to catch up, and long for the day when all of these categories fade away.
 We’re a bunch of doubters who can’t seem to shake the love of God, and we believe people’s questions and struggles help us all know grace better.
 We don’t have membership, and whether you visit once or come every week, you are welcome at Christ’s table.
 Grace is for all and for you…whether you like it or not!